How It All Started

 The first step after arriving in Belgium was to find a place to live.
 Not knowing the language made this a bit of a challenge, but that did not let that stop them.
 They soon were living in a small row house that had been built in the 1600ʼs.
 Enrolling in language school was the next major priority.
 For the first several months, they lived and breathed learning the Flemish language.
 Saving their coins for a portion of hot Belgian french-fries on the way home from language school at night was a great way treat to warm up from the bone-chilling bike ride.
 Within six months of arriving Dennis was preaching his first sermon in Flemish and a weekly Bible study in Brugge had begun.
 In 1996, their first son, Drake, was born, and life as they knew it took another great turn.
 It wasnʼt long before the Bible study had morphed into weekly Sunday services in their living room.
 In 1999, they welcomed their second son, Brady, to the family and life became even more exciting.

-As we began making new friends and relationships with the local merchants and townspeople, the bible study continued to grow until we simply had no more space in our living room.
-The Lord graciously allowed us to rent an abandoned Chrysler dealership.
+As they began making new friends and relationships with the local merchants and townspeople, the bible study continued to grow until they simply had no more space in their living room.
+The Lord graciously allowed them to rent an abandoned Chrysler dealership.
 The building is subdivided and the largest portion (back side) is owned and operated by a major grocery store chain, and Brugge Baptist Church was formed in another large portion (front side) of the building that was formerly the owner’s residence.